Learning to Lead: Takeaways From Our 2020 Leadership Development Program

 These major brands have showcased agility as they look to lend a helping hand to all for a common goal: beating coronavirus.
-In what feels like a continual churn of negative news, these brands have answered the call and inspired many by being a light in their industries.
+In what feels like a continual negative news churn, these brands have answered the call and inspired many by being a light in their industries.

 Publix followed up by announcing they’d open for their elderly customers at their normal 7 AM time on Tuesdays and Wednesdays.
 Given the hyperfocus on the elderly community with this virus, this extra hour to get groceries and pharmacy needs alleviates fears for large crowds and virus exposure.
 These might sound like small changes, but the intentionality of selflessly helping this group goes a long way in showing individuals that we are all in this together.